Support Centre

 Small-size data processing agents

-Small-size data processing agents (as defined by ANPD Regulation No. 2/2022), are exempt from the obligation to appoint a DPO, although its appointment will be considered as an application of best practices and data protection governance as foreseen in Article 52(§1º) (IX) of LGPD.
+Small-size data processing agents (as defined by ANPD Regulation No. 2/2022), are exempt from the obligation to appoint a DPO, although its appointment will be considered as an application of best practices and data protection governance as states in Article 52(§1º) (IX) of LGPD, in conjunction with Article 11 (§2) of ANPD Regulation No. 2/2022.

 7.6.
 Data breach notification